As an Amazon Associate we earn from qualifying purchases.

 There has recently been a growing trend in the move from plain old table salt to its fancier cousin Himalayan salt.
 I’m sure you’ve seen it before, the light pink color is pretty unmistakable.

 Himalayan salt is often touted for its health benefits and distinct mineral flavor.
 But what is really impressive is its ability to be used as a cooking vessel and serving platter.
 What isn’t always so clear though, is how to clean them.
-We’ll review how to clean your Himalayan salt block so you can use time and time again safely.
+I’ll review how to clean your Himalayan salt block so you can use time and time again safely.

 - How to Clean a Salt Block